cdemwell/informed-patient/README.md

 - **Search tool limitations — PubMed site: queries.** The skill instructs Claude to run `site:pubmed.ncbi.nlm.nih.gov` queries, but web search tools don't reliably honor `site:` operators.
 Claude will fall back to general queries that return PubMed/PMC results, but this is less precise than a native PubMed search. **Users with a PubMed MCP connector** can layer that in for more reliable and comprehensive PubMed retrieval — tell Claude to use it when searching medical literature.
 - **Other site-specific queries (Cochrane, NICE)** are subject to the same tool limitation.
 Results have been verified for well-studied conditions (e.g., hypertension), but reliability across all conditions is not guaranteed.
 - **Not clinically validated.** This skill has not been reviewed by clinicians or evaluated in a clinical context.
 It is a structured reasoning aid, not a clinical instrument.
+- **Evidence sources are primarily US and UK-based.** The search hierarchy prioritizes Cochrane, NICE, AHRQ, the USPSTF, and PubMed.
+These are high-quality, widely used bodies, but they reflect a particular slice of the global clinical evidence landscape.
+Guidelines from the European Medicines Agency, WHO, or national health bodies in other countries may differ and may be equally or more relevant depending on where you receive care.
+If you have specific sources you want prioritized, tell Claude explicitly at the start of the session: "Also search [source] as part of the evidence hierarchy."
+The skill is designed to be adaptable.

 ---